Bill Dolan Interview Part 1

 BD: Doesn’t it look like his name with just a space between?

 CA: No!
-See that’s the thing, I live in Asia, Bill.
-So I see things completely different.
+See, that’s the thing, I live in Asia, Bill.
+So I see things completely differently.
 Living over here fucks with you, man.
 I dunno.
 It’s like, every book you read, you have to read it upside down, hanging from the ceiling.
 It’s fucking crazy.
 But anyway, one of the issues I have with the videos from ’97—that was Heroic Doses, right?
 You were touring as Heroic Doses, no?

 BD: I’m not sure.
 Let me see, ’97…